 Types of Kid's Bikes

 Balance bikes are perfect for toddlers and young children as they begin their cycling journey.
 Instead of using stabilisers, these are a much better choice for teaching kids the basics of balance and coordination, both of which are key for a smooth transition to pedals.

-We recommend the Strider 12 Sport.
-It is one of the best-selling balance bikes globally, due to its lightweight and easily adjustable features.
-We recommend this bike for children aged 1 - 5 years old.
+We recommend the Frog Tadpole.
+It is one of the best-selling balance bikes globally, due to its lightweight frame and ergonomic features.
+We recommend this bike for children aged 2 - 3 years old.